ESCOMP/mizuRoute/docs/source/Input_data.rst

 =================
 Input data
 =================

+mizuRoute expects 2 or 3 input data depending on how runoff data is provided.
+If runoff data is provide at river network HRU, river network data and runoff data are expected.
+Otherwise, mizuRoute needs to remap runoff from hydrologic model HRU to river network HRU.
+In this case, one additional data, remapping data, is required.
+All the data need to be stored in netCDF.

+Basic netCDF requirement (variable, dimension, etc) are discussed below.
+Dimension and variable names use mizuRoute default name but can be whatever.

 River network data
 ------------------

-River network data should be stored in netCDF format. dimension and varialbe names below use mizuRoute default name but can be whatever.
+River network holds river reach topology, reach-hru topology, and river and hru physical parameters.
+The tables below list minimum requirement.
+Full list of reach/hru physical parameters possibly included are :doc:`full list of river and hru physical parameters <seg_hru_param>`

 Dimensions required